peterjobes/jekyll-now/_posts/2019-12-18-alnwick-not-elysium.md

 >Cross country scoring seems complex, but it is good for making you fight for every place.

-The rest of the final lap was spent doing exactly that: pushing as hard as possible to overtake as many people as possible.
+The rest of the final lap was spent pushing as hard as possible to overtake as many people as possible.
 I crossed the line gasping for air, shook hands with a few folks and tried not to catch sudden and irreversible hypothermia.
 It had been a difficult outing and during that second lap I thought I may not get round at all.
 It felt pretty good to come back from there and finish strong.

 Any race that brings a bit of the runner's high is always going to be a whole lot of fun.
 It's surprised me quite how enjoyable Cross Country is.
 How often, as adults, do you get to stomp around in the mud en masse?
 It's a great way to spend a Saturday.